soegampars/2022-vtuber/README.md

 ## Notes on the data cleaning
 1. Author found videos with disabled view count and unclear/unavailable date, and decided to omit such observations.
+2. YouTube shorts (less than 60 seconds) are removed due to the different nature of stream videos.
+3. Videos before debut are removed.
+4. Debut videos are treated as control variable due to special nature of the video (attracting unusual amount of viewers).